Auja al-Hafir: Population; partition plan

-The central route across the desert to the Suez Canal crossed from El Auja to Ismailia, until 1948 this was the only paved road between Palestine and Egypt.
-During the British Mandate of Palestine it was part of the District of Beersheba.

 An elementary school was established by the Mandate Government, but closed in 1932 due to insufficient and irregular attendance.
 It was reopened in 1945 at tribal expense and had 23 pupils.

 In 1947, 'Auja al-Hafir was granted an official Town Planning Scheme.

 According to the United Nations Partition Plan for Palestine, the area was designated as part of the Arab state.